jonas-df/ruthmath/README.md

 # Ruth's multiplication app

-Me and my daughter had fun writing a simple python app for her to practice the multiplication tables.
+Me and my daughter had fun writing a simple python app for her to practice the multiplication tables, and learn some programming.

 # How to run
 Simply clone the repo and run the script.py file